jpritikin/coach/content/docs/me/sex-ed.md

 [May 16, 2023 Interview](https://www.theverifiedpodcast.com/resmaa-menakem-speaks-on-couples-in-conflict-new-book-monsters-in-love-more/)
 {{< /hint >}}

+### Parenting

+It's simple: Do you own work.
+If you're in a great state of mind then you can improvise great solutions to any parenting problem.

 ### Not too intellectual, erotic, disgusting, tragic

 I don't consider myself much of a connoisseur, but no treatment of sex